How The Senate Tried Clinton In A 'Respectable Way'

 "We were in our cocoons.
 And as time went on, the significance of it was so great, I felt that every breath I drew, I had to reassure myself, this is exactly how you feel about it," he recalls.

-A contrast with McConnell
+A contrast to Mitch McConnell

-In contrast to the current Senate Majority Leader, Both Lott and Daschle sought to preserve the notion of neutrality at the trial and tried to separate themselves from the White House.
+In contrast to the current Senate majority leader, both Lott and Daschle sought to preserve the notion of neutrality at the trial and tried to separate themselves from the White House.

 That wasn't particularly difficult for Republican Lott, but Daschle was the Senate leader from the president's party.
 "I needed to keep a personal distance from the president, the White House," he says.
 "But you can't ignore the fact that there is a good deal of logistical and other coordinating requirements around a complicated experience like this."

-In the end, there would be a total of four sessions behind closed doors--no public, no press--where the senators debated, often at night.
+In the end, there would be a total of four sessions behind closed doors — no public, no press — where the senators debated, often at night.
 "It was really remarkable how candid, how open, how much more forthcoming members were if they knew they didn't have to perform," Daschle recalls.

-Besides the institutional goals of the two leaders, there were some other, perhaps less noble, goals, too.
-Lott had a 55-to-45 Senate majority, and enough Republicans facing tough races that he could lose the majority in the next election.
+Besides the institutional goals of the two leaders, there were some other, perhaps less noble, goals.
+Lott had a 55-45 Senate majority, and enough Republicans facing tough races that he could lose the majority in the next election.
 Mitch McConnell today has a smaller majority than that.

-Lott is loath to criticize McConnell, but he cautions that while the majority leader does have a lot to say about how the trial proceeds, if he "overplays his hand and doesn't have the support and cooperation of the Democratic leader, it'll make it tougher for everybody."
+Lott is loathe to criticize McConnell, but he cautions that while the majority leader does have a lot to say about how the trial proceeds, if he "overplays his hand and doesn't have the support and cooperation of the Democratic leader, it'll make it tougher for everybody."

 Paone, who served for nearly three decades as a Democratic floor aide in the Senate, says McConnell undoubtedly has some of the same thoughts that Lott did in 1999.

-"He wants his members to get re-elected," he says.
-"He wants to continue to be majority leader and that's the prism he's going to view all this through."
+"He wants his members to get reelected," he says.
+"He wants to continue to be majority leader, and that's the prism he's going to view all this through."

 And what does Chuck Schumer, the minority leader, want?

-"He wants to become majority leader," replies Paone.
+"He wants to become majority leader," Paone replies.

 Daschle says that Lott doesn't get "nearly enough recognition for the incredibly tough, tough decisions he had to make under enormous pressure to be more aggressive."